 Jaqueline - Jaqueline is a Nursing student at University in Valladolid with an excellent GPA.
 Jacqueline says, “In my extra time I like to investigate what I have just learned, and therefore I do a lot of reading to review what we are studying.
 I would like my next study to be for babies and children since I like to take care of them and interact with them.
 I have a dream of finishing university, since I want to be an example for my younger sister to follow, and to be able to provide her with the resources so that she too can dream as big as she wants.”

 Paola – Paola is a university student in Merida studying to be a dental surgeon.
 Paola would like to focus on Pediatric Dentistry.
 She took a lot of joy in speaking to school age children about the importance of good dental hygiene.
-Paola's first semester as a university student has been a huge transition for her, but she is an excellent student in Dental school.
+Paola's first semester as a university student was a huge transition for her, but she is an excellent student in Dental school.
 She was very nervous after her first exams, worried she didn't do well, but when the results came out, she had the highest exam grade of anyone in her class!

 Yuseli - Yuseli is a university student attending the Institute of Technology in Cancun studying Accounting.
 Yuseli postponed her studies for two years so she could work and save money.
 Her dream is to be able to support her younger sisters so they can get the education they dream of.

-Our current 2018 students.
-From left to right, Cleyder, Miguel Canche, Miguel Esquivel, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.
-Missing are Anthony, Diana and Paola.
+Students.
+From left to right, Cleyder, Miguel Canche, Miguel Jesus, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.